CHANDRASEKAR8610/E-Shopping-App/README.md

 * To Add Product, Click 8
 * To Update your Product, Click 9
 * To Buy your Product, Click 10
-* To Delete your Account, Click 11
+* To Delete all Accounts and flush (Only admins for backing up the data), Click 11
+* To Comment on your Product, Click 12
+* To View all your comments, Click 13
+* To View Comments on a Product, Click 14
-* To Quit Application, Click 12
+* To Quit Application, Click 15

 Enter your Choice = 8